The Intentional Couple’s Guide to Getting Married in Bath

 By Andrew Brannan – Fine art wedding photographer

-Bath is one of those cities that truly earns every rave review.
+Bath is one of those cities that truly deserves every rave review.
 The honey-coloured stone.
 The Georgian crescents catching late afternoon light.
 The river bending quietly through the centre of it all.
 It is beautiful in a way that feels effortless — which is, of course, the result of centuries of very deliberate effort.

 I photograph weddings here regularly.
-What draws couples to Bath, time and again, isn’t just the architecture.
+What draws couples to Bath, time and again, isn’t just the spectacular Georgian architecture.
 It’s the atmosphere.
 There is a particular quality to a day spent in this city.
 Unhurried.
 Considered.
 Exactly the kind of place that suits couples who plan with the same intention.
+This is my guide for those couples.
+Not a list of everything Bath offers — but the things worth knowing, from someone who has spent years watching light fall across its streets.

 Eat